by

 She contacted the business' crisis management consultant, who advised her

-boss, the attorney, that the reporter was in gross violation of journalistic
+boss, the attorney, that the reporter was in gross violation of

 ethics and advised him to write a letter explaining what had happened to